The central set and its application to the Kneser-Poulsen conjecture: Central sets

 The following lemma is an analog of Corollary~\ref{relative_corollary_1}.

-\begin{lemma} Let $U\subset M$ be a compact connected set with a non-empty interior, such that the following holds: \begin{itemize} \item $S=\partial U$ is a piecewise smooth codimension one submanifold of~$M$; \item every maximal ball in $U$ has positive radius; \item the central set $C_U$ is compact; \item every point in $U$ is standard. \end{itemize} Let $X,Y\subset C_U$ be closed non-empty sets, such that $X\cup Y=C_U$.
+\begin{lemma} Let $U\subset M$ be a compact connected set with a non-empty interior, such that the following holds: \begin{itemize} \item $S=\partial U$ is a locally flat codimension one topological submanifold of~$M$; \item every maximal ball in $U$ has positive radius; \item the central set $C_U$ is compact; \item every point in $U$ is standard. \end{itemize} Let $X,Y\subset C_U$ be closed non-empty sets, such that $X\cup Y=C_U$.
 Then

 \end{lemma} \begin{proof} The inclusion $U_{X\cap Y}\subset U_X\cap U_Y$ is obvious.
 Let us prove the opposite inclusion.
 First, assume that $p\in U_X\cap U_Y$ is an interior point of $U_X\cap U_Y$.
 Then there exists a positive $\varepsilon>0$, such that $p\in U^\varepsilon_X\cap U^\varepsilon_Y$, hence by Corollary~\ref{relative_corollary_1}, we have $p\in U^\varepsilon_{X\cap Y}$, which implies that $p\in U_{X\cap Y}$.